ynx0/graph-store-documentation/graph_store_explainer.md

 +$  tag-queries   (jug term resource)
 ```

 `tag-queries` is a mapping where the keys are terms and the values are a set of resources.
 It is a simple tagging system that allows for various ad-hoc collections, similar to filesystem tags being used to sort different files/folders.
-Although it is implemented in graph-store and fully functional, it is currently unused by graph-store itself or any existing applications.
+Although it is implemented in graph-store and fully functional, it is currently unused by Graph Store itself or any existing applications.
 While the type’s name is `tag-queries`, there is no complex querying system as of now.
-Currently, you can add term/resources pairs into the tag queries, get a list of all terms in tag-queries, and get the whole jug out of %graph-store.
+Currently, you can add term/resources pairs into the tag queries, get a list of all terms in tag-queries, and get the whole `jug` out of Graph Store.

 **Update (Part 1)**
 ```